atanvardo/Phylo-Tutorial/04-Nucleotide substitution models/04-Nucleotide substitution models.md

 In orange, we see the expected line (differences = distance), but in blue we can see the real line.
 Two extremely distant and unrelated sequences will not usually differ more than a 75%.
 This has also some logic: if we create two nucleotide sequences by pressing the A, C, G and T keys randomly, 25% of their nucleotides will be identical, just by simple probability.

+## Nucleotide substitution models: the basics

+In order to deal with this problem, the nucleotide substitution models were created.

+The models have a series of parameters:

+-	On one hand, we have a **substitution matrix** that define the substitution rates from one nucleotide to another.
+It has four rows and four columns, representing the four nucleotides in alphabetical order (A, C, G, T).
+For example, the element in the second row, third column, represents the rate of change from C to G.
+-	On the other hand, we have a **frequency matrix** that represents the frequency of each nucleotide in our dataset.

+The most simple model is the one proposed by Jukes and Cantor in 1969 (**Jukes&Cantor, JC**).
+It considers that the substitution rates are identical for every nucleotide, as well as their frequencies:

+$P_{i}